Blue Panther: Second generation Panthers (2013–present)

-Blue Panther and Blue Panther Jr. teamed up for a 2018 tournament for the vacant CMLL World Tag Team Championship, but lost in the first round to Diamante Azul and Stuka Jr. In mid-2018, Vázquez announced that a third son was training for an in-ring career, introducing him as "El Hijo de Blue Panther" ("The Son of Blue Panther").
-In subsequent months, the Panther changed his name to be known as "Black Panther", taking the name his older brother used previously.
-In October 2018 CMLL celebrated Vázquez's career as they held the Blue Panther 40th Anniversary Show, with Panther teaming up with fellow Lagunero wrestlers Euforia, Black Warrior and Panterita del Ring defeating Los Tapatía (Máscara Año 2000, El Cuatrero, Forastero and Sansón).

-On January 31, 2019, Blue Panther and Black Panther participated in International Wrestling Revolution Group's Guerra de Dinastías ("War of the Dynasties") show where they lost to the father/son team of El Solar and El Hijo del Solar.
-In April 2020 Panther's third son was introduced to the wrestling world, known under the ring name "Chachorro Lagunero", Spanish for "The Lagunero Puppy".
+In mid-2018, Vázquez announced that a third son was training for an in-ring career, introducing him as "El Hijo de Blue Panther" ("The Son of Blue Panther").
+In subsequent months, The Panther changed his name to his older brother's previous one, "Black Panther".
+On October 19, CMLL celebrated Vázquez's career as they held the Blue Panther 40th Anniversary Show, with Panther teaming up with fellow Lagunero wrestlers Euforia, Black Warrior and Panterita del Ring to defeat Los Tapatía (Máscara Año 2000, El Cuatrero, Forastero and Sansón).
+On January 31, 2019, Blue Panther and Black Panther wrestled at International Wrestling Revolution Group (IWRG)'s Guerra de Dinastías ("War of the Dynasties") event, where they lost to the father/son team of El Solar and El Hijo del Solar.
+In April 2020, Blue Panther's third son was introduced to the wrestling world, known under the ring name "Chachorro Lagunero" ("The Lagunero Puppy").

+At the CMLL 90th Anniversary Show on September 16, 2023, Blue Panther, Atlantis and Octagón defeated El Satánico, Fuerza Guerrera and Virus.
+On October 20, CMLL held the Blue Panther 45th Anniversary Show, where he, Blue Panther Jr., Dark Panther and El Hijo de Blue Panther (the former Chachorro Lagunero) defeated Los Guerreros Laguneros (Gran Guerrero, Stuka Jr. and Último Guerrero) and Hijo del Stuka Jr. On June 15, 2025, he and El Hijo de Blue Panther lost to Atlantis and Atlantis Jr. in the finals of the Copa Diniastias ("Dynasties Cup") tournament.
+At Homenaje a Dos Leyendas on March 20, 2026, Blue Panther was involved in El Satánico's retirement match, a three-way elimination match, where he was the second wrestler eliminated by Satánico.
+On August 18, he and Atlantis unsuccessfully challenged Los Hermanos Chávez (Ángel de Oro and Niebla Roja) for the CMLL World Tag Team Championship.
+The following month, he accepted Jeff Jarrett's challenge to a match at the CMLL 93rd Anniversary Show on September 18, which Blue Panther won.

+Major League Wrestling (2025–present)

+On November 18, 2024, Major League Wrestling (MLW) announced that Blue Panther would debut at Kings of Colosseum on January 11, 2025, where he and Dark Panther lost to Atlantis and Atlantis Jr. At Battle Riot VII on April 5, he participated in the 40-man Battle Riot for the MLW World Heavyweight Championship, but was eliminated by Hechicero.
+At a CMLL show on September 21, Blue Panther defeated Último Guerrero to win the MLW National Openweight Championship.
+He successfully defended the title against Atlantis and Rugido in a three-way match on October 25 at Symphony of Horrors, but lost it to Austin Aries on February 7, 2026, during an MLW Fusion taping.